Hire a Horse Logger

-Horse logging is the extraction of timber using horses as ‘base machine’ with a wide range of traditional and modern implements.
+Horse logging is the extraction of timber using horses as ‘flexible power source’ with a wide range of traditional and modern implements.
 Horse loggers work through the whole range of timber produced in British woodlands; from small coppice poles and firewood, through thinnings in soft and hard woods up to final crop – large saw logs in soft and hard woods.

-Horse loggers are currently employed throughout Britain.
+There are successful horse logging contractors working throughout the United Kingdom.
 They work on private estates, in our state forests, for the woodland and wildlife trusts, for our statutory agencies, national and local bodies and authorities, voluntary groups and for private owners of large and small woodlands.
-There are successful horse logging contractors working throughout Scotland, England and Wales.

 Horse logging has considerable benefits.
 It is the ultimate low impact extraction system and is especially effective in sensitive woodlands.
 Horse logging allows for a highly selective sylvicultural management of our woodlands resulting in a high quality of woodland management and woodland care.
 Horses can extract timber effectively and safely through standing timber without causing any damage to the standing crop, compacting the soil, or causing damage or disturbance to the flora and fauna.